CW LASER BASICS

 WHAT IS A LASER ?

 Laser is an acronym standing for Light Amplification by Stimulated Emission of electromagnetic Radiation.
 It is concentrated light stimulated from changes in energy states of electrons.
 Similar to the light from an incandescent light bulb, laser light emits from the change in energy state of electrons through electrical energy(flow of electrons) in the filament.

 WHAT ARE THE PRINCIPLES OF A LASER?

-Principle number one starts with atoms.
+Principle number one begins with atoms.
 Atoms are constantly in motion, they vibrate, move and rotate, called states of excitation.
 If energy is applied to an atom (in the form of light, heat or electricity), termed excitation, the electrons orbiting the nucleus of the atom becomes excited (absorb the energy) to change their energy level from "ground" or their equilibrium level to a higher energy state.
 Without sustained energy excitation, the electrons will return to this more stable ground level.
-BUT, in so doing, due to the conservation of energy principle, the excited electrons have to release the energy they gained; they release this energy in the form of a photon!
+But in so doing, due to the conservation of energy principle, the excited electrons have to release the energy that they gained.
+They release this energy in the form of a photon.
 The newly released photon has a very specific vibrational frequency that depends on the energy level when the photon was released.
 Frequency and wavelength are related.